-What Causes Back Pain?
 What causes back pain?
 Some of the most common reasons for back pain include strains, sprains spinal stenosis, herniated disk and osteoporosis.
 Treatment for these conditions usually involves bed rest, physical therapy and OTC pain relievers.
 When these treatments do not work, surgery is another treatment option.

 - slide 5 of 6

 The body contains ligaments, which connect the muscles to the bones.
 Many activities can cause a ligament sprain, including twisting the wrong way, getting hit by a large object, falling or lifting heavy objects without using proper lifting techniques.
 Symptoms of a back ligament sprain include back pain, bruising and swelling.
 If the sprain is severe, you may feel a tear at the time of your injury.
 Mild sprains only require self-care measures, such as rest and the administration of the over-the-counter drug for pain relief.
 More severe sprains require immobilization of the affected area and rest.
 Surgery is an option for the most severe ligament sprains.